About me

 Ongoing research

-I use SuperCollider programming language for composing my electroacoustic works.
+I use SuperCollider programming language for generating or processing sound in some of my works.
 You can check out my GitHub for some SuperCollider tutorials and other specific codes I am developing.